-STEPS 2, 3, AND 4: ASSESSING CLIMATE RISKS AND VULNERABILITIES, AND IDENTIFYING, ASSESSING AND SELECTING ADAPTATION OPTIONS
+STEPS 2, 3, AND 4: ASSESSING CLIMATE RISKS AND VULNERABILITIES AND IDENTIFYING, ASSESSING AND SELECTING ADAPTATION OPTIONS

 Start by reviewing the objectives to understand the focus of this section, which explains how stakeholders and citizens can be involved during Steps 2, 3, and 4 of the RAST.
-These steps emphasise validating climate risk assessments, identifying and prioritising adaptation options, ensuring commitment to implementation, and specific participatory activities and related tools that can be used to reach, connect, and engage citizens and stakeholders.
+These steps provide opportunities to secure input to and validation of your assessments of climate risks and adaptation options.
+The section presents specific participatory activities and related tools that can be used to reach, connect, and engage stakeholders and citizens.

-- Explains how stakeholders and citizens can be consulted during Steps 2, 3, and 4 of the RAST. - Highlights participatory activities and related tools for engaging with citizens and stakeholders, including examples of best practices. - Emphasises the need to manage expectations to support decisionmaking and build consensus throughout these steps to vulnerable groups.
+- Explains how stakeholders and citizens can be consulted during Steps 2, 3, and 4 of the RAST. - Highlights participatory activities and related tools for engaging with stakeholders and citizens, including examples of best practices. - Emphasises the need to manage expectations to support decisionmaking and build consensus throughout these steps to vulnerable groups.